SandeepAswathnarayana/self-driving-car-engineer-nd/CarND-Behavioral-Cloning-P3/README.md

 The cropped and normalized version of the output video (.mp4) in 'Autonomous mode' is as shown below:
 ![run1.mp4](https://github.com/SandeepAswathnarayana/self-driving-car-engineer-nd/blob/master/CarND-Behavioral-Cloning-P3/results/run1.gif)

-All the necessary log files of the trained images while driving the  car in the Training mode can be found under the folder 'run1'
+All the necessary log files of the trained images while driving the  car in the 'Training mode' can be found under the folder 'run1'